Pulgasari/zugriff/.md/techstack.md

-everything else comes off a cdn through the import map in `shared/js/boot.js` — yaml, smol-toml, csso, terser, html-minifier-terser, culori, pdf-lib, pdfjs, highlight.js, ffmpeg, upng-js. nothing is vendored into this repo; the ffmpeg core wasm alone is 32 mb and is fetched on first use, then kept by the service worker.
+everything else comes off a cdn through the import map in `shared/js/boot.js` — yaml, smol-toml, csso, terser, html-minifier-terser, culori, pdf-lib, pdfjs, highlight.js, ffmpeg, upng-js. nothing is vendored into this repo.

+the ffmpeg core wasm alone is 32 mb and is fetched on first use, then kept by the service worker.

 ## caching